ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_5/Transcripts/Prose/cFPIP-05L_lGCSOxLTx0ADSPqI-qbiYtzaJGLqansa5nZ51Z2fXVE.sentences.csv_transcript.md

 00:06 _Daniel:_
 [[start:6720][end:8348]] Hello and welcome, everyone.
-[[start:8514][end:15624]] It is September 14th, 2023, and we are in the course: Physics as information processing.
+[[start:8514][end:15624]] It is September 14th, 2023, and we are in the course Physics as information processing.
 [[start:15752][end:17150]] It's Lecture 5.
 [[start:18080][end:20904]] Looking forward to this lecture and then a little conversation.